NanoComp/meep/doc/docs/Python_Tutorials/Frequency_Domain_Solver.md

 plt.show()
 ```

-The left inset of the figure above shows the real part of the scalar E<sub>z</sub> field, computed using the frequency-domain solver with a tolerance of `1e-12`, superimposed on the ring-resonator geometry.
+The left inset of the figure above shows the real part of the scalar $E_z$ field, computed using the frequency-domain solver with a tolerance of `1e-12`, superimposed on the ring-resonator geometry.
 Note the three-fold mirror symmetry of the field pattern (fundamental mode) and faint presence of the point source.
 The right inset is for the Fourier-transformed fields of the time-domain calculation.
 There is a phase difference in the field profiles which are otherwise qualitatively similar.